carmonalab/scIntegrationMetrics/README.md

 ### Usage

-To illustrate how to calculate these integration metrics, we will start from a collection of pancreas datasets distributed with SeuratData.
+To illustrate how to calculate these integration metrics, we will start from a collection of pancreas datasets sequenced with different technologies and distributed with SeuratData.

 First, install the data:
 ```r